July 2025

 WELCOME TO MONTHLY THROUGH LINES

-Hey all – I’m Simon here with Chromatic Yoga.
+Hey all – it’s Simon here with Chromatic Yoga.

 That’s why we’re rolling out CHROMATIC MONTHLY THROUGH LINES